alix-pham/biosecurity-map/README.md

-# AI-alignment-map
+# Biosecurity Map
-A map of the AI alignment landscape
+A map of the biosecurity landscape